This post may contain affiliate links.

 Slices of berry cake on a piece of parchment paper.

-• One Bowl: I recommend making this in a stand mixer (it’s just easier) but you can also use a mixing bowl and hand held mixer.
-The batter all comes together in one bowl (in mere minutes) before getting scraped into the baking pan, topped with berries and baked.
-It doesn’t get easier than this.
-Another one-bowl recipe you might love—Pistachio Bread.
+• One Bowl: I recommend making this in a stand mixer (it’s just easier) but you can also use a hand held mixer.
+The batter comes together in minutes and in just one bowl.
+This stunning and delicious Pistachio Loaf Cake is another one-bowl recipe to try.

-• Versatile: what I love most about this recipe is how versatile and forgiving it is.
+• Versatile: this moist berry cake is versatile and forgiving.
 Use a variety of fresh berries, or use just one kind.
-Clean out your freezer and use up some frozen berries.
-Or swap the all-purpose flour out for whole-wheat flour.
-The mix-ins, toppings and serving options are endless.
+Clean out the freezer and use frozen berries.
+Swap the all-purpose flour out for whole-wheat flour.
+The list goes on!

 Fresh blueberries, strawberries, cinnamon, sugar, butter, nutmeg, lemon, flour and baking powder set out on a counter.